RBGE-Herbarium/RBGE-Herbarium.github.io/docs/specify-at-rbge/global_and_local_edits.md

 ---
 parent: Specify at RBGE
-title: Collection Objects and Preparations
+title: Global and local edits
 ---

 # Global and local edits